waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 to the system "/etc/rc.d/" directory prefixed with (rc.) - which stands for Run Command.
 In my SlackBuild script directory, I provide "rc.dispatcher" script to start the dispatcher.
-When you install your package, you will find a new file with the name "rc.dispatcher.new" in your "/etc/rc.d/" this script is almost ready to be used.
+When you install your package, you will find a new file with the name "rc.dispatcher" in your "/etc/rc.d/" this script is almost ready to be used.

-To use "rc.dispatcher.new" script rename it without the "new" extension and make sure it is executable - it should be at install time.
+No editing is required for "rc.dispatcher" script; just ensure that it is exectable.

 This script has been rewritten, it only calls "op_ctl.sh" script now.
 The "root" user can use it to start, stop and get status as follows: